-Completion of the POSNA administered evaluation of the program by the fellows is required prior to receipt the POSNA Fellowship Diploma.
+Completion of the POSNA administered evaluation of the program by the fellows is required prior to receipt the POSNA Fellowship Certificate.
 Near completion of the fellowship, the fellowship director must complete and sign a letter for each fellow certifying proper completion of the fellowship program and readiness for graduation.

-H. Fellowship Program Graduation
+H. Fellowship Program Certificate

-Each graduating class will be announced at the Annual POSNA meeting and diplomas will be available after completion of the fellowship.
-To receive a diploma, fellows must have submitted their case logs and their evaluations of the fellowship program.
+To receive a certificate, fellows must have submitted their case logs and their evaluation of the fellowship program.
 Verification from their program director demonstrating completion of all program requirements is also necessary.